Onepredict/onebone/wiki/development_guide.md

 # Development Guide

-This guide is designed to help you quickly find the information you need about oplib development.
+This guide is designed to help you quickly find the information you need about onebone development.
 If you're new to this and want to start coding ASAP, you've found the right place.

 ## Development environment